 CARD is monitoring the Coronavirus (COVID-19) situation with the top priority being the safety of our participants and staff.
 Using information received from both the California Public Health Department and Butte County Public Health, we continue to evaluate the status of our programs and services.
 Should program changes be necessary, we will post updates on both our Facebook page and our website.
-If a program is canceled, our team will contact those that are pre-registered.
 Thank you for your understanding during the constantly changing environment.

 As we start the month of April, there are more changes to operations that we wanted to share with the community.

 CARD Office closed to the public through April 30: We are still answering emails and phones, but our offices and facilities will remain closed to the public.